Ask a Librarian

 You have several options for saving your research.
 The exact method depends on which database you are using.
 Generally, look for tools with names like Permalink/Link, Share, Send to, Google Drive, or Email.

-In Ebscohost databases, you can use the Save to My Folder option to retain articles during your searching session (or indefinitely if you have are logged in to your free Ebscohost account).
+In Ebscohost databases, use the Save to My Folder option to retain articles during your searching session (or indefinitely if you are logged in to your free Ebscohost account).
 There are also buttons in the Tools area to Save to your computer, add to Google Drive and Email.
 If you prefer to manually copy/paste the URL, make sure you use the Permalink button.
-The URL in the browser is session-based and will become a dead link outside of your search session.
+The URL in the browser address bar is session-based and will become a dead link outside of your search session.

 In ScienceDirect, the URL in your browser will only work while on campus.
 Note that the URL in the address bar will need to be preceded by http://ezproxy,sunyulster.edu:2048/login?url= in order to work off campus.
 You may Download PDF for saving to your desired location.